-Pass Your Hawaii Exam the First Time
+Pass Your Hawaii Real Estate Exam the First Time

 Hawaii's exam heavily tests leasehold vs. fee simple ownership - more common here than anywhere else in the US!
 Understanding land court registration (Torrens system) and Hawaiian Homes Commission Act lands is essential for your exam.